-As of June 30, 2023 and December 31, 2022, \$25.1 million and \$26.3 million in current tax credit receivables related to Wow's film and television productions were recorded, net of \$0.4 million and \$0.2 million recorded as an allowance for doubtful accounts, respectively.
+As of September 30, 2023 and December 31, 2022, \$26.1 million and \$26.3 million in current tax credit receivables related to Wow's film and television productions were recorded, net of \$0.5 million and \$0.2 million recorded as an allowance for doubtful accounts, respectively.
+It is estimated that the Company will collect the receivables balance, therefore no additional reserve was recorded.